Ckhanoyan/deep-learning-from-scratch/neural_network/regularization/neuralnetwork.md

     - \( L \) is the original loss function,
     - \( \lambda \) (lambda) is the regularization parameter,
     - \( W_{i} \) are the weights of the neural network.

+With the L2 regularization, it encourages simpler models that will then generalize better.
+Instead, all features will contribute more evenly by applying the penalty term that will force the weights to shrink.

+### Conclusion

+With L2 Regularization, it will produce a smooth curve that approximates the true function instead of resulting in a wiggly curve.